Ict00/mpt/README.md

 | build   \[target]                   | - Build target                                                        |
 | template \[template_name] \[dir]    | - Make template based on directory                                    |
 | new     \[template] \[project name] | - Make new project from template                                      |
+> TIP: if you don't need any output (besides errors) to be shown, add `--silent` flag at the end of command
 #### Project configuration:
 * Project configuration is stored in 'Project' file
 * **Project file** syntax: